 The following documents are required along with the CHED:

-The original health certificate used for the export, or an original copy authenticated by the competent authority in the EU that issued it is required.
+The original health certificate used for the export, or an original copy authenticated by the competent authority in GB that issued it is required.

 If no health certificate was issued then other evidence will need to be provided confirming the origin of the consignment, including details of the premises of dispatch.